ucsd-cse29/fa25/src/week2/lab2.md

 3. ㅋ😂!
 4. Jé😀

-# Lab Work Checkoff
+# Part 4: Submitting the PA (Lab Work Checkoff)

+**PA 1 GitHub Classroom Link:** [https://classroom.github.com/a/pGoD-4Uz](https://classroom.github.com/a/pGoD-4Uz)

-To get the last one point for lab work checkoff this week, you just need to make a submission on Gradescope for `pa1`!
+To get the 1 point for lab work checkoff this week, you just need to make a submission on Gradescope for `pa1`!